 Alice Rahon, artist and poet, was inspired by the symbols and textures of pre-historic, pre-Columbian, and Native American artifacts.
 She both experimented with and incorporated sand and other natural objects into her paintings and assemblages.

-Born in France, Rahon spent three years of childhood immobilized in a cast that went from neck to ankles.
+Born in France, Rahon spent three years of childhood immobilized in a cast that went from her neck to her ankles.
 Often left alone in the garden for long periods of time, she looked to nature for comfort and later on as a source of artistic and poetic inspiration.
 Her early paintings were childlike impressions from nature.

 She became involved with the Surrealists in Paris in 1931 when she met the Austrian painter and writer Wolfgang Paalen, whom she married in 1934.
 In 1939, with Paalen and close friend, Swiss photographer Eva Sulzer, she visited North America to study the indigenous cultures of the Pacific Northwest where Sulzer photographed indigenous communities, Haida sculptures, and totem poles in British Columbia.
 Rahon created sketches of the magnificent totems carved in the trunks of ancient cedar trees.
 Later that same year Rahon and Sulzer visited New York City before settling in Mexico City.